 “Our goal was to make this garden evocative of the surrounding landscape, which is just stunning,” said SF-based landscape architect Scott Lewis, who came up with a garden design for the one-acre property.
 “What we did was clear the clutter away to take advantage of those views.”

-N.B.: This post is an update; it was first published July 2019.
+N.B.: This post has been updated with new examples and links; it was first published July 2019.

 For more of our favorite designs for front gardens, see Landscaping a Live-In Summer Camp and Garden Visit: My Driveway Oasis in Half Moon Bay, California.